The Water Rights Search is used to either conduct:

 - Map based searches using coordinates or any of nine other tools to navigate the map and retrieve map data.

 - Text based water right record searches, using up to 24 different input fields to construct queries and find water rights.

 The web map search and record search pages allow users to query and view data and documents relating to water right permits, certificates, and claims.
-This includes the mapped place of water use and water sources (existing and proposed) for water right certificates, permits, claims, or applications as described on the documents maintained by the Department of Ecology.
-As of March 2021 Ecology has mapped 70 percent of the water rights and claims of water use documents on file.
+This includes the mapped place of water use and water sources (existing and proposed) for water right certificates, permits, claims, or applications as described on the documents maintained by Ecology.
+As of March 2021 we've mapped 70 percent of the water rights and claims of water use documents on file.